Mteixeira88/swift-apps/README.md

 # Swift-apps
-This repo is for some SWIFT tutorials I'm following from [Udemy iOS 12 & Swift 4: From Beginner to Paid Professional](https://www.udemy.com/devslopes-ios12/).
+This repo is for some SWIFT tutorials I'm following from [Udemy](https://www.udemy.com/devslopes-ios12/) and [SwiftUI](https://developer.apple.com/tutorials/swiftui).

 All swift files have comments explaning what it's doing and why to do like that.